code-jacob/TOPyCA/README.md

 - possibility to change parameters manually when running, for example target volume fraction, penalization factor etc.
 - possibility to restart optimization from specified iteration
 - easily add new manufacturing constrains
-- it can be modified and used for shells or 2D/axisymmetry as well
+- it can be modified and used for shells or 2D/axisymmetry as well (DKT tested so far)
 - for small cases the most time consuming part is start up of code_aster, the solution of linear static and calculation of densities takes only a second

 **NOTES**: